-Issues Potentially Significant Impact Less-Than- Significant With Mitigation Incorporated Less-Than- Significant Impact No Impact
+Issues Potentially Significant Impact Less-Than- Significant With Mitigation Incorporated Less-Than- Significant Impact No Impact XV.

-XV.
 PUBLIC SERVICES.
-Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+Would the project result in substantial acimpacts associated with the provision physically altered governmental facilities or physically altered governmental construction of which could cause environmental impacts, in order to maint service ratios, response times or other objectives for any of the public services: n of new or s, need for new facilities, the se significant ain acceptable a.
+Fire protection?b.
+Police protection?c.
+Schools?d.
+Parks?e.

-a.
-Fire protection?

-b.
-Police protection?

-c.
-Schools?

-d.
-Parks? e.
 Other Public Facilities?